narrow-leaved lacebark of northern coastal bush

 - Main Threats

-- Habitat loss from land clearance is the primary threat.
+- Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
-No significant pest or disease issues.
+No significant pest or disease issues identified for this species.

 - Population

 - Populations are considered stable in remaining forest fragments.
-The species has a restricted distribution but is not considered threatened.
-It is listed as Not Threatened by NZPCN.
-It is threatened by ongoing habitat loss and browsing by possums.
-Protection of lowland forest is critical for the species survival.
+Species has restricted distribution but is not considered threatened.
+Listed as Not Threatened by NZPCN.

 - Conservation Status